 Born at Midnight by C.C.
 Hunter

-This is a chapter book series, yay!, with a Percy Jackson vibe.
+This is a series (yay!) with a Percy Jackson vibe.
 She loved the Percy Jackson series so this might be perfect for her!

 One night Kylie Galen finds herself at the wrong party, with the wrong people, and it changes her life forever.
 Her mother ships her off to Shadow Falls—a camp for troubled teens, and within hours of arriving, it becomes painfully clear that her fellow campers aren’t just “troubled.”
 Here at Shadow Falls, vampires, werewolves, shapshifters, witches and fairies train side by side—learning to harness their powers, control their magic and live in the normal world.